Bumps and redness on the face, how to get rid of them?

 Where are the stress buttons located on the face?

 Stress pimples often appear on the forehead, temples, chin, and around the mouth.
-For more information, check out our article on stress and pimples.
+For more information, see our article on stress and pimples.

-What is the importance of nutrition in the prevention of redness and pimples on the face?
+What is the importance of nutrition in preventing redness and pimples on the face?

-Good nutrition is crucial for preventing redness and blemishes.
+Good nutrition is crucial for preventing redness and pimples.
 A diet rich in antioxidants, omega 3-6-9, and vitamins helps maintain healthy and balanced skin.

-What are the internal factors that can cause the appearance of red spots on the face?
+What are the internal factors that can cause the appearance of red pimples on the face?

-Hormonal imbalances, stress, inadequate diet, and underlying medical conditions are internal factors that can cause red spots on the face.
+Hormonal imbalances, stress, inadequate diet, and underlying medical conditions are internal factors that can cause red pimples on the face.

 What to do in case of persistent redness?